Federal appeals court refuses to reinstate Trump travel ban

 “Despite the district court’s and our own repeated invitations to explain the urgent need for the Executive Order to be placed immediately into effect, the Government submitted no evidence to rebut the States’ argument that the district court’s order merely returned the nation temporarily to the position it has occupied for many previous years,” the panel wrote.

 The court battle is far from over.
-The lower court still must debate the merits of the ban, and an appeal to the U.S. Supreme Court seems likely.
+An appeal to the U.S. Supreme Court seems likely.
 That could put the decision in the hands of a divided court that has a vacancy.
 Trump’s nominee, Neil Gorsuch, is unlikely to be confirmed in time to take part in any consideration of the ban, which was set to expire in 90 days unless it is changed.

 The appellate judges noted compelling public interests on both sides.